kermitdafrog8/tde-slackbuilds/README.md

 * Setting parameters for a 32-bit [armv7 hard float], or 64-bit [aarch64], build,
    .. and building ..
 *  a cross compiler toolchain
-*  a 64-bit kernel which can be used for the 32-bit system
+*  a 64-bit kernel which can also be used for the 32-bit system
 *  qemu to run the TDE binaries built and used during compilation
 *  the required TDE apps
 *  a few other TDE and non-TDE apps to provide a basic, but useful, TDE desktop.